amitmse/in_Python_/Logistic Regression/README.md

 ## Ordinary Least Squares (OLS):
 	Finds parameter values that minimizing the error.
 Assumptions of Linear regression:

 	1. Linear in parameters :
+		Issue	: Beta not multiplied or divided by any other parameter.
-		Issue	: Incorrect and unreliable model which leads to error in result.
+                          Incorrect and unreliable model which leads to error in result.
 		Solution: Transformations of independent variables

 	2. Mean of residuals is zero :
 		Issue: Error terms has zero mean and doesn’t depend on the independent variables.
 			Thus, there must be no relationship between the independent variable and the error term